cooldude77/WebAppInstallation/README.md

 #GRANT ALL PRIVILEGES ON *.* TO '{your user}'@localhost IDENTIFIED BY '{Your password}';
 #FLUSH PRIVILEGES;

+# if js not compiling use nvm to download latest npm

 # Your work starts from here ( will be replaced by installer in future)

 git clone https://github.com/cooldude77/myPersonalCRM.git /var/www/html/web-shop